mountaha-ghabri/Business-Optimization-Project/README.md

 ## 📜 License
 ## 📜 License & Contact
 This project was prepared for academic purposes at Tunis Business School.
-For inquiries regarding the data or methodology, please reach out to [moontahaghabry@gmail.com](mailto:moontahaghabry@gmail.com).
+For inquiries regarding the data or methodology, please reach out to [moontahaghabry@gmail.com](mailto:moontahaghabry@gmail.com) or [khouloudbenyounes06@gmail.com](mailto:khouloudbenyounes06@gmail.com)